raspy135/Qun-synthesizer/README.md

 Device Index : Device Index.
 Set 1 if you don’t have multiple devices.
 It will be stored in the flash memory.

 LINE in THRU: If it is off, it is automatically turn on or off LINE IN pass through by mono / poly setting.
 If it is on, the synth always passes the signal.
 This setting will be stored in the flash memory.
-It only takes R channel.
+It only takes Right channel.
 Gain is fixed to 1.

 LINE in HPF: Off is default.
 LINE in has two HPFs, one is external, one is internal HPF in the chip.
 This setting turns internal HPF.
 Turning this off will reduce HPF effect.